-Arqiva signed a multi-year deal with a UK Public Service Broadcaster ("PSB), representing the first DTH deal (including satellite capacity) that has been signed with a PSB, demonstrating Arqiva's strategy of increasing its market share in the UK TV broadcast market.
+Arqiva signed a multi-year contract with a UK Public Service Broadcaster ("PSB"), representing the first DTH deal (including satellite capacity) that has been signed with a PSB.
+This is in line with Arqiva's strategy of increasing its market share in the UK TV broadcast market.
 The services are scheduled to launch in FY24.

-During the quarter Arqiva has also signed 2 HD channels launching in November 2023 meaning that Arqiva has successfully secured all 3 HD channels that have launched into market last year, bringing platform to full utilisation.
-There is also a strong pipeline of opportunities to fill up capacity when it is freed up following the multiplex upgrade later in the year.
+During the period Arqiva has also signed 2 HD channels launching in November 2023, meaning that Arqiva has successfully secured all 3 HD channels that have launched into market last year, bringing the platform to full utilisation.
+There is also a strong pipeline of opportunities to fill up capacity which will be created following the multiplex upgrade which is planned for later in the year.